mocks-server/main/README.md

 ## Getting Started

 This package provides a server that simulates API behaviors.
-As input, it needs "fixtures", which are responses for specific uris, and "features", which are sets of "fixtures".
+As input, it needs "fixtures", which are responses for specific uris, and "behaviors", which are sets of "fixtures".

-It also provide a built-in CLI and a REST API which allows to change the currently used "feature" in any moment simply making an http request.
+It also provide a built-in CLI and a REST API which allows to change the currently used "behavior" in any moment simply making an http request.

 ## Installation